F. C. Burnand: Later years

 Burnand's last stage works were a collaboration with J. Hickory Wood, at the Theatre Royal, Drury Lane in 1905, on a pantomime of Cinderella, and he was partly responsible for a pantomime of Aladdin for the same theatre in 1909.
 His later contributions to Punch became increasingly wordy and anecdotal, relying on far-fetched puns, but he was a good judge of talent, and under him the paper prospered.
 Stedman rates as a high point of his editorship the publication of The Diary of a Nobody by the brothers George and Weedon Grossmith, which was soon turned into book form and has never been out of print.
 He was reluctant to retire, but was persuaded to do so in 1906, and was succeeded by Owen Seaman.
 In 1908, Burnand became the editor of The Catholic Who's Who, published by Burns & Oates.

 Burnand lived for much of his life in Ramsgate, Kent, on the south coast of England and was a member of the Garrick Club in London.
 He had a very large circle of friends and colleagues who included William Makepeace Thackeray, Mark Lemon and most writers, dramatists and actors of the day.
 George Grossmith wrote:

 I think Frank Burnand is the most amusing man to meet.
 He is brimful of good humour.
 He will fire off joke after joke, and chaff you out of your life if he gets a chance.
 His chaff is always good-tempered.
 No one minds being chaffed by Burnand.
 I will not sing a song when he is in the room if I can possibly help it.
 He will sit in front of me at the piano, and either stare with a pained and puzzled look during my comic song, or he will laugh in the wrong places, or, what is worse still, take out his pocket-handkerchief and weep."

 After a winter of bronchitis, Burnand died in 1917 at his home in Ramsgate, at the age of 80.
 He was buried in the cemetery at St Augustine's Abbey church in Ramsgate.

 Books

 Burnand's best-known book, Happy Thoughts, was originally published in Punch in 1863-64 and frequently reprinted.
-This was followed by My Time and What I've Done with It (1874); Personal Reminiscences of the A.D.C., Cambridge, (1880); The Incomplete Angler (1887); Very Much Abroad (1890); Rather at Sea (1890); Quite at Home (1890); The Real Adventures of Robinson Crusoe (1893); Records and Reminiscences, (1904); and The Fox's Frolic: or, a day with the topsy turvy hunt, illustrated by Harry B. Neilson (1917).
+This was followed by My Time and What I've Done with It (1874); Personal Reminiscences of the A.D.C., Cambridge, (1880); The Incomplete Angler (1887); Very Much Abroad (1890); Rather at Sea (1890); Quite at Home (1890); The Real Adventures of Robinson Crusoe (1893); The ZZG or Zig Zag Guide Round and About the Bold and Beautiful Kentish Coast, illustrated by Phil May (1897); Records and Reminiscences, (1904); and The Fox's Frolic: or, a day with the topsy turvy hunt, illustrated by Harry B. Neilson (1917).